Department of Justice is now the Department of Communities and Justice. Find out more >

 It is not a good idea to ignore a statement of claim.

 If it has been more than 28 days since you were served with a statement of claim, the plaintiff can get a default judgment against you and then take steps to enforce that judgment.

 A default judgment is a judgment made against you without a case being heard in court, because you did not respond to the statement of claim.
-Depending on what the plaintiff is claiming, the judgment will say that you must pay the plaintiff an amount of money or return their goods.
+Depending on what the plaintiff is claiming, the judgment will say that you must pay the plaintiff an amount of money.

 Sometimes, the first time you find out there is a default judgment against you is when your wages or bank account is garnished, a sheriff comes to your door or you receive an examination notice in the mail.

 The default judgment will appear on your credit record.